freedomofpress/securedrop-docs/docs/admin/deployment/yubikey_setup.rst

 What is a YubiKey?
 ------------------

-A YubiKey is a physical token used for two-factor authentication.
+A YubiKey is a physical token used for *Two-Factor Authentication*.
 They are made by a company called Yubico and are `commercially available`_.
 Note that not all physical tokens are compatible with the YubiKey Personalization Tool; for this, you require `a key that can support OATH-HOTP`_.